Traffic Modeling with SUMO: a Tutorial

-SUMO enables adding virtual sensors into a road network model to simulate the behavior of CCTVs.
-These virtual sensors, also known in SUMO as \textbf{laneAreaDetector}, capture traffic on the area along one specific lane.
-Their functioning is similar to vehicle tracking cameras.
+SUMO allows adding virtual monitoring devices that produce traffic counts.
+This is to simulate the behavior of traffic monitoring devices such as camera or induction loops.
+One type of virtual sensor, known in SUMO as \textbf{laneAreaDetector}, monitor traffic along one specific lane.
+Their functioning is similar to traffic cameras.

-A laneAreaDetector can be added manually using the \verb+netedit+\footnote{\href {https://sumo.dlr.de/docs/Netedit/index.html}{https://sumo.dlr.de/docs/Netedit/index.html}} tool.
-Figure~\ref{fig:sumo_lanedetectors} shows a map of Brussels city where some laneAreaDetector sensors (in teal color) have been placed arbitrarily.
+A laneAreaDetector can be defined using the \verb+netedit+\footnote{\href {https://sumo.dlr.de/docs/Netedit/index.html}{https://sumo.dlr.de/docs/Netedit/index.html}} tool, or using a specific XML definition.
+Figure~\ref{fig:sumo_lanedetectors} shows a map of Brussels city where multiple laneAreaDetector sensors (in teal color) have been placed arbitrarily.

-From \verb+netedit+ tool, the list of laneAreaDetectors can be exported into an XML file, which has the following format:
+After the definition of virtual sensors in \verb+netedit+, the set of sensors can be exported as an XML file, which has the following format:

-To use virtual sensors in SUMO, the XML file containing their definition must be provided in input to the simulator.
-The simulation will write to file the output of the simulated sensors.
-This includes information such as the number of vehicles observed in an specific time interval, or the mean speed of the observed vehicles.
+where the parameter \texttt{file} is the path to the file that contains the traffic counts produced by virtual sensors.
+To use virtual sensors in SUMO, the XML file containing their definition must be provided as input to the simulator.
+At the end of a simulation, the file indicated in field \texttt{file} (in the previous example, ``detectors.out.xml'') contains the traffic counts observed by each sensor during the indicated time period.
+Table~\ref{tab:laneareadetectors_types} reports the list of information generated by a virtual sensor.

-The path to the XML file containing the definition of laneAreaDetectors must be specified into the \verb|<additional>| tag, within the sumo configuration file (*.sumocfg), or passed as parameter (\verb|-a|).
+To use the virtual sensors in a simulation, the path to the XML file containing the definition of laneAreaDetectors must be specified inside the \verb|<additional>| tag of a SUMO configuration file (*.sumocfg), or passed as parameter (\verb|-a|).

-We developed a tool in python language that enables generating and placing laneAreaDetectors randomly in a given road network\footnote{\href {https://gitlab.com/traffic-sim/random-lane-detector-placer}{https://gitlab.com/traffic-sim/random-lane-detector-placer}}.
+We developed a tool in python language that enables generating random laneAreaDetectors in a given road network\footnote{\href {https://gitlab.com/traffic-sim/random-lane-detector-placer}{https://gitlab.com/traffic-sim/random-lane-detector-placer}}.
 The tool performs the following steps, in order: